What is High-Low Pricing?

 • How Can Retailers Set Up a High-Low Pricing Strategy?

-• Examples of High-Low Pricing
+• What are High-Low Pricing Strategy Examples?

 • What are the Disadvantages with High-Low Pricing?